shohelasad/dronecontroller/README.md

 * Implement JaCoCo to measure code coverage and ensure that critical code paths are tested.

 ## Design Approach
-* For a single drone controller, I can handle without in datastore like H2.
-I consider a server where multiple drones can be connected and controlled by client
+* A single drone controller doesn't require a persistent data store.
+However, I envision a scenario where multiple drones could connect to and be managed by a server on the client's end.
-* I can use a HashMap for local data storage considering better performance for small data, but I would consider moving to an H2 database for extensibility.
+* While HashMap can serve as an efficient choice for local data storage, especially for small datasets, I'm considering the possibility of transitioning to an H2 database for scalability and flexibility.
+* I have included the DroneServiceInMemory as a code example to illustrate how to utilize HashMap or ConcurrentHashMap.
-* Implement RESTful API Design Pattern with controller, service and repository pattern
+* I am planning to adhere to the RESTful API design pattern by employing controller, service, and repository patterns.
-* Implement a consistent error-handling mechanism using Spring's exception handling.
+* I intend to establish a consistent error-handling mechanism using Spring's exception handling capabilities.
-* Implement Dependency Injection (DI) with constructor injection
+* I will implement Dependency Injection (DI) through constructor injection to manage component dependencies effectively.

 ## Advance Plan
 * Replace in memory database to store the information for keeping history considering server can be restarted